 Google’s strategy here befuddles me to no end, though that’s a discussion for another day.
 The more pressing concern is what all that means for the Pixel 5’s performance, and I’m happy to report that at least this phone doesn’t feel as slow as some will worry it is.

 To Google’s credit, the company has bumped up the RAM in this device to 8GB, which is more than the Pixel 4 had at its disposal.
+(It's also more than the 6GB of memory inside the Pixel 4a 5G.)
 And the 90Hz display certainly promotes the illusion of speed with every tap and scroll, even if the hardware under the surface is decidedly more pedestrian.